 Flotsam Clusters “Nothing New”

-Project of digitally prepared prints, found objects and installations
+Decade long project of digitally prepared prints, found object sculpture and installations

-Faux Stones: The California East Mojave desert is an expansive area that is to be walked upon.
+Faux Stones project: The California East Mojave desert is an expansive area that is to be walked upon.
 The washes and alluvium fans are to be explored if not just for the pleasures of place but to aid recover from NDD (Nature Deficit Disorder).
 These stoneware objects are hollow with porcelain spheres (seeded) inside... so to form as a geode over time.
 This Faux Stone project is a annual transendent ritual for me as I will (GPS) site these stoneware objects back to from whence it came.
 This annual desert trekk has become a pilgimage for me.

 The website will be permanently closed shortly, so please retrieve any content you wish to save.